Car dashboard lights explained: what shouldn’t be ignored?

 Hold brake pedal light

 This dashboard light informs a driver to press the brake pedal.
-Most cars with automatic transmission require the brake pedal to be pressed in order to shift between the D, N, and R modes.
+Most cars with automatic transmissions require the brake pedal to be pressed to shift between the D, N, and R modes.

 Active cruise control lights